OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 2.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Maximum range of the deep surface's Z values within a pixel before it is split</p>
+        <p class="scene-class-attr-comment">Maximum range of the deep surface's Z values within a pixel before it is split</p>

     </p>